Colonial Penn Life Insurance Company offers different forms of life insurance, each with unique features and options.

 As long as you make your premium payments, your coverage will last your entire life.

-Guaranteed Acceptance has Fixed Premiums
+4. Guaranteed Acceptance Policies have Fixed Premiums

 Your premiums are fixed with this policy.